Woodberry Forest School

 Whenever the theater department at Woodberry Forest School held a play, the acoustics were noticeably off.
 Echoes and reverberation were tarnishing perfectly good performances.
 In search of acoustic materials and services, the school contacted Acoustical Solutions.
 The soundproofing and noise control company supplied and installed acoustic panels and sound baffles throughout the auditorium.

-Sitting on 1,200 acres and positioned between Charlottesville, Virginia and the District of Columbia, Woodberry Forest School is one of the nation’s premiere independent boarding schools.
+Sitting on 1,200 acres and positioned between Charlottesville, Virginia, and the District of Columbia, Woodberry Forest School is one of the nation’s premier independent boarding schools.
 Since 1889, the school has been committed to providing its students with a thorough, well-rounded education.
 An important part of that education is fine arts.

 The problem Woodberry ran into was the school’s main performance hall, the 500-seat Bowman Gray Auditorium: